zer0stack/dotfiles/README.md

 # dotfiles
-There is some of my dotfiles for X, bspwm and lemonbar)...
+There is some of my dotfiles for X, bspwm and lemonbar.